creditkarma/thrift-server/packages/dynamic-config/README.md

 ### File Types

 The three different file types are loaded in a predictable order.
+This means that if you have multiple files with the same base name but different extensions (`default.json` vs `default.ts`) the two files have different presidence based on their extension.
 JSON files are merged first, then JS and finally TS.
 This means that `ts` files have the highest presidence as their values are merged last.

 #### TypeScript